 FY 2020 traffic was impacted by the COVID-19 pandemic.
 Mainline traffic growth was consistent with previous years through February 2020, with an approximate growth of two percent for the period July 2019 through February 2020.
 Beginning in March 2020, traffic declined as a result of the COVID-19 pandemic.
-Accordingly, traffic declined over 30 percent for the four month period ended June 2020, heavily contributing to the overall decline in traffic of 11 percent.
+Accordingly, traffic declined over 30 percent for the four-month period ending June 2020, heavily contributing to the overall decline in traffic of 11 percent.
 During the first month of FY 2021, July 2020, Mainline traffic was down 22 percent compared to the previous year.
 However, traffic steadily increased over the course of FY 2021, beginning during the Summer and Fall of 2020 with the reopening of the state and accelerating in the Spring of 2021 as the COVID-19 vaccine became widely available.
-The diminishing impacts of the COVID-19 pandemic on the Mainline resulted in overall FY 2021 traffic increasing 1.2 percent and the Mainline toll revenue increasing 2.2 percent compared to FY 2020.
-As previously mentioned, for FY 2019 through FY 2021 all toll rates were held constant (i.e., no application of CPI) until after implementation of a new back office and satisfactory recovery in traffic levels following COVID-19.
-Overall, the Mainline continues to provide significant financial strength for the Turnpike System, representing 68 percent of total gross toll revenues in FY 2021.
+The diminishing impacts of the COVID-19 pandemic on the Mainline resulted in overall FY 2021 traffic increasing 1.2 percent and the Mainline toll revenue increasing 3.1 percent compared to FY 2020.
+During FY 2022, Mainline traffic growth resulted from the continued recovery from the impacts of the COVID-19 pandemic and the change in the toll collection from the ramps to the mainline plazas that occurred as part of the AET conversion of the Mainline-SR 91 (MP 88 to MP 236).
+In FY 2022, Mainline toll revenue increased 13.3 percent compared to the previous year and exceeded the pre-pandemic high in FY 2019.
+As previously mentioned, for FY 2019 through FY 2022 all toll rates were held constant (i.e., no application of CPI) until after implementation of a new back office and satisfactory recovery in traffic levels following COVID-19.
+Overall, the Mainline continues to provide significant financial strength for the Turnpike System, representing 68 percent of total gross toll revenues in FY 2022.

 Through non-stop tolling, SunPass® enables higher traffic capacity and ensures further growth.
 Today, nearly 75 percent of motorists choose to pay with SunPass® on the Mainline.
 This sizable market share is largely attributed to SunPass® toll rates that are lower than cash toll rates, conversion of sections of the system to AET, as well as the effective customer-centric programs that promote the benefits of SunPass®.
-Systemwide declines in FY 2020 and FY 2021 SunPass® participation were a result of changing back office business rules, see Section 3.1.5 for a detailed explanation.
+Systemwide declines in SunPass® participation from FY 2020 to FY 2022 were a result of changing back office business rules, see Section 3.1.5 for a detailed explanation.

 Other events contributing to traffic growth include the opening of additional interchanges.
-These Mainline interchanges, as shown in Table 12, have made the Turnpike more accessible, particularly for local users.
+These Mainline interchanges, as shown in Table 10, have made the Turnpike more accessible, particularly for local users.

-Table 12 Mainline Interchanges Opened Since 1990
+Table 10Mainline InterchangesOpened Since 1990